derrick-abbasy/gorest-api-assessment/README.md

 # gorest-api-assessment
-GoRest API Testing Assessement using Postman
+GoRest API Testing Assessement using Postman and Chai JS for API Test Automation

 # Overview